Instead of putting those small branches, leaves, and grass clippings in bags by the curbside…build a hugelkultur bed.

 What’s Hugelkultur?
 Why Hugelkultur?

 Hugelkultur (HOO-gul-culture).
-It’s German for hill culture or hill mound.
-The advantages of a hugel bed are many:
+It’s a German word meaning hill culture or hill mound.
+The benefits of hugelkultur beds are many.
+Here are just a few advantages of this gardening technique:

 Soil aeration increases as those branches and logs break down…meaning the bed will be no-till, long term.

-The logs and branches act like a sponge.
+The large logs, branches, and other woody material act like a sponge.
 Rainwater is stored and then released during drier times.
 Actually you may never need to water your hugel bed again after the first year (except during long term droughts).

 Sequester carbon into the soil.